Proladon/discord-channel-backup-bot/README.md

 - `target`: target channel, which channel you wanna backup
 - `dst`: dst `channel ID`, which channel you wanna backup to (can cross server, but also required bot had in server there)

+## Disadvantage

+backup proccess will take very very ~ long times, cause of discord api rate limit, so we need to wait few seconds with deal with each message in purporse.